SHTFDad may collect a share of sales or other compensation from the links on this page.

 To cut through cloth and leather, the cutting edge should be sharp.
 A good knife can also have a serrated edge which is useful for cutting tough materials like seat belts or heavy cord.

-Composite handles are familiar to most users of best tactical knives.
+Composite handles are familiar to most users of the best tactical knives.
 They are ergonomically designed to feel comfortable in your hand and do not absorb sweat and grime.